craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Combine.md

 ### Prelim
 While each state of Combines varies in their favors and productions, this page paints the broad strokes of the Combine's economy.

-Combine is a warm and wet place, magically infused with ancient elven and druidic magics.
+Combine is a warm and wet place, magically infused with ancient druidic magics that make the flora in the area of a spectacular quality.

 ### Rice
 Rice!
 Gods bless Rice!
 On its own, sauced, in risotto, sushi, pudding, so many dishes!
+White rice grows in large swath

 ### Food
 What lives here?